Welcome to Changhai Lu's Homepage

 October 31, 2024 # Happy Halloween!

 Happy Halloween!
 Although "a picture is worth a thousand words", I suppose a few words might be helpful, perhaps even necessary for some, in shedding light on those "thousand words" for the picture I'm sharing.
-Disguised under the ghost costume are "computer scientists" (to be understood in a broader sense) who, after conquering the Nobel Prizes in Physics and Chemistry, are knocking on the door of the Fields Medal ‒ an equivalent of the nonexistent Nobel Prize in Mathematics.
+Disguised under the Grim Reaper costume are "computer scientists" (to be understood in a broader sense) who, after conquering the Nobel Prizes in Physics and Chemistry, are knocking on the door of the Fields Medal ‒ an equivalent of the nonexistent Nobel Prize in Mathematics.

 By the way, it is actually quite a surprise that the Nobel Prizes in Physics and Chemistry should fall into the hands of "computer scientists" before the Fields Medal does, since computation has a much closer theoretical relation to mathematics and made prominent contributions to the field much earlier, such as in the proof of the four-color theorem in 1976.
 "Computer scientists" might have won the Fields Medal back then if it were not for the age requirement (under 40) that the Fields Medal has.